supa2/Automaton/Automaton-Machine-class.md

 ### Machine & label( const char label[] ) ###

 Overrides the machine's default (class based) label and sets a new one for the current instance.
-Labels can also be used to send messages to specific machines over a simulated message bus.

 ```c++
 led1.label( "LED_R" );